-For U.S. Ski & Snowboard races, helmets must cover the head and ears.
-Helmets with spoilers or edges that stick out are not permitted.
+Helmets must cover the head and ears.
+The helmets shall have no spoilers, nor protruding parts.
 Protective features integral to the event being contested, such as chin guards on SL helmets are permitted.
-Soft ear protection is only permitted for helmets used in SL.
+Soft ear protection is only permitted for helmets used in SL (they are not allowed in PSL.

-Helmet mounted cameras are not allowed on helmets in official training or competition.
+Helmet mounted cameras, and the mount itself, are not allowed on helmets in official training or competition.

-It is not wished for officials to disqualify or deny entry or starts to an athlete because the athlete has personalized his/her helmet with stickers, glitter, helmet cam mounts or other applications.
+U.S. Ski & Snowboard does not wish for officials to disqualify, or deny entry or starts to an athlete because the athlete has personalized his/her helmet with stickers, glitter, or other non-protruding applications.